make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

 # Slides

+- Is Writing a Game a Good Way to Learn Math?
+  - Writing a demo or a small game can be a great way to learn some of the mathematics behind today's video games.
+  - I will share some of the topics that I've learned just by dabbling.
+  - The algorithms themselves look simple and elegant.
+  - When you understand the problems that they solve, you begin to appreciate the remarkable efforts by the mathematicians and computer scientists who first discovered them.
+- Why JavaScript?
+  - For serious game development it's likely more practical to use one of the existing game engines like Unity or Unreal which offer very high performance.
+  - However, using one of those frameworks often means that some of the really interesting math has been done for you.
+  - Writing your own small routines can give you more insight into the underlying principles and how they work.
+  - I also believe in removing barriers to education.
+  - Unfortunately the development tools for popular game engines only run on high-end computers
+  - In contrast, web development can be done on an inexpensive computer
 - Feature 1: Random points on a planet
   - Suppose that we want to generate "random" points on a fictitious planet based on an initial "seed"